Wolframm74/armadillo_armanpy/README.md

 	cd armanpy-0.1.4/build/bin,
 	python example.py,
 	python armanpy_test_run.py
+6. Since no .gitignore file is provided, clear out junk with 'git clean -xdf'.
+If you encounter any errors, you may need to return to a previous step and self-resolve.
+Please share the fix if you find any thing that can be improved.

 Thank you for using and contributing to the software.
 Please report any bugs to 27311681+Wolframm74@users.noreply.github.com